common name: clavate tortoise beetle

 Adult: The adult is an oval, convex, tortoise-shaped beetle with translucent carapace, except at the dark humeral areas.
 The length is 6.5 to 7.5 mm, while the width is 5.5 to 6.3 mm.
 Color varies from brilliant brassy green, golden and brown in life to a dull yellow brown to tan with dark markings in dead specimens.
 In side view, it is dome-shaped with a conical peak near the middle, behind the scutellum.

 The dorsal surface is rugose and tuberculate (no other species of United States tortoise beetle, subfamily Cassidinae, has such a surface).
 The antenna is variable in color, but at least some of the terminal segments are black; the segments are free when at rest, and there is no antennal groove on the underside of the prothorax; the third segment is slightly longer than the second segment.
 The head is covered by the arcuate front margin of the pronotum.
 The tarsal claws are angularly dilated at their base.
-[The illustration of this species by Dillon and Dillon (1961) has the legend reversed with that of Metriona bivittata (Say); P. clavata is actually figure 9 on plate 74.]
+[The illustration of this species by Dillon and Dillon (1961) has the legend reversed with that of Metriona bivittata (Say); Plagiometriona clavata is actually figure 9 on plate 74.]

 Larva: The larva is a typical tortoise beetle type, but very unlike most other beetle larvae.
 The last abdominal segment has a special "fecal fork" which permits the attachment of dried fecal matter.
-This fecal mass is carried over the dorsum in the same form as "trash bugs" (Neuroptera), and presumably offers a degree of protection through camouflage.
+This fecal mass is carried over the dorsum in the same form as trash bugs (Neuroptera), and presumably offers a degree of protection through camouflage.
 The body is green, flattened, and almost entirely fringed with whitish multispiculate projections.

-Hosts and Biology
+Hosts and Biology (Back to Top)

 Like many other members of the subfamily Cassidinae, this species appears to prefer plants of the family Solanaceae.
 Host records in the literature are mostly for adults and may not represent actual feeding: linden and oak (Blatchley 1910); sycamore, oak, linden, and Japanese lantern (Wilcox 1954); morning glory (Dillon and Dillon 1961); oak and various species of Solanaceae (Blatchley 1924).

-Selected References
+Selected References (Back to Top)